Executive Team and Senior Management

 Bonnie is currently a Research Fellow at the University of Newcastle, Australia, where she is developing an Ecological Footprint methodology with which to compare alternative future Footprint scenarios using the temporal evaluation of multi-regional input-output data.
 The outcome of the research, which is carried out in partnership with Global Footprint Network, the University of Sydney, the University of Newcastle and a number of Australian state government partners, will inform policy makers as to the most effective approach to reducing Ecological Footprints.
 She also worked with EPA Victoria, Global Footprint Network and the University of Sydney to calculate the Footprint for the state of Victoria.
 Bonnie holds a Ph.D. in environmental science from the University of Tasmania.

 Dan Moran is the former Director of the National Accounts Program at Global Footprint Network.
-He is currently at the Norwegian University of Science and Technology (NTNU) with a research interest in the economic analysis of ecological constraints.
-Previously Dan was a Senior Analyst (Capital Goods sector) with MSCI in New York.
+He is currently at the Norwegian University of Science and Technology (NTNU) working with multi-region input-output models for consumption based accounting.
+Previously Dan was a Senior Analyst with MSCI in New York.
 Dan holds a BA in Philosophy, an M.Sc. in environmental economics from Lund University in Sweden and a PhD from the School of Physics at The University of Sydney.

-Juan Alfonso, Senior Associate, Latin American Initiatives, leads Global Footprint Network’s Latin American Footprint applications.
-He is an accomplished architect and has also worked in the areas of sustainable development, appropriate technologies and community participation projects.
+Juan Alfonso is an accomplished architect and has also worked in the areas of sustainable development, appropriate technologies and community participation projects.
 He has collaborated with Ecuador’s national housing agency, the United Nations Center for the Human Settlements (UNCHS), and has held a private practice.
 He is also a founding member of two non-profit organizations: Fundación Terra which is advancing sustainable development of communities bordering the ecological reserve "Cayambe-Coca", and Fundación Acuerdo Ecuador which is developing democratic citizen participation to inform governments from the ground up.

 Yoshihiko Wada is Associate Professor of Ecological Economics at Doshisha University, Kyoto, Japan.
 He is also Executive Director of Ecological Footprint Japan.
 Yoshihiko completed his M.A. and Ph.D. in Community and Regional Planning at the University of British Columbia in Vancouver, Canada, under the supervision of Professor William Rees.